 The launch of high-end insulin pumps and pens and technological advancements in diabetic devices are driving demand for these devices.
 To capture a significant portion of the market, leading manufacturers are focused on technological advances and the creation of innovative products.
 In January 2014, Novo Nordisk, for example, introduced the NovoPen Echo, a new instrument in the market.

 This is the first-of-its-kind device in the United States, featuring capabilities like memory and half-unit dosing.
-Also, Medtronic launched their MiniMed 630G system in the United States in August 2016, an integrated insulin pump with CGM technology that provides better glucose management than many injections without causing hypoglycemia.
+Also, Medtronic launched its MiniMed 630G system in the United States in August 2016, an integrated insulin pump with CGM technology that provides better glucose management than many injections without causing hypoglycemia.
 As a result, technical developments and product advancements are predicted to drive market growth.

 The amount of actual work has decreased due to rising urbanization and motorization.
 According to the WHO, more than 60% of the world's population is insufficiently dynamic.
 According to the World Health Organization, active work is one of the elements that sustains life.
 As a result, at any stage of life, it protects against any persistent medical conditions, such as many forms of cardiovascular disease or diabetes.
 Type 2 diabetes risk increases with increasing body weight at any age.
 Type 2 diabetes is three to ten times more prevalent than average weight in people who are obese, and it is more likely to occur in people whose body mass index (BMI) is higher than 35 kg/m2.